lingliao/Transparency-in-CABCDTD/README.md

-# Transparency in Computer-Aided Breast Cancer Diagnosis Tool Development: A CBIS-DDSM Case Study
+# An Open Codebase Utilizing CBIS-DDSM Dataset to Empower Transparent and Reproducible Breast Cancer Diagnosis

 ## Overview